 When a company decides to market a specific product, everyone should benefit from it including the customers, employees, suppliers, and shareholders.
-According to Kerin and Hartley, “marketing seeks to discover the needs and wants of the prospective customers to serve both buyers and sellers.”
+According to Kerin and Hartley; who experts on marketing strategies; “marketing seeks to discover the needs and wants of the prospective customers to serve both buyers and sellers.”
 Obviously, marketing will play a critical role in how well the customers are aware of the new service and how many customers will take advantage of the product.
 A marketing tactic refers to a specific action for helping to accomplish a marketing strategy.
 The responsibility of analyzing the market research is needed along with explaining the marketing mix of the new service including what products to offer at what particular price, and place for the services.Other important factors include how to promote the service relative to the target market and how the new service will interlock with the recent decision to contract with a local organic producer.

 Continuing on, the marketing mix a company develops will be crucial in determining the success of the service.
 When considering the marketing mix four elements come to mind: the product, the place, the price, and the promotion.
 Services can be done in many locations.
 The customer’s desire and want will determine the place for which the company will provide the service.
 The use of market research will increase the chances to price the services appropriately.
 To strategically compete, a company should benchmark other top companies to get an idea of what price range to set.

 Management will decide the best venues to take in promotions and the marketing strategies used to do so.
 Marketing a product can be done in several ways and a company has the opportunity to take advantage of many such as radio, televisions, billboards, signs, customers, and employees.